-To attribute visits and conversions to specific interactions with your ads, you can set up Google Ads or Search Ads 360 to generate a case-sensitive ID when your ad is shown or clicked.
+To attribute visits and conversions to specific interactions with your ads, you can set up Google Ads, Microsoft Advertising, or Search Ads 360 to generate a case-sensitive ID when your ad is shown or clicked.
 This ID is called a click ID and is sent to your landing page in a URL parameter named

 The click ID is required to enable some links between Google products (such as Search Ads 360 and Google Analytics), and you can use the ID to attribute offline conversions to specific site visits.